BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 ```

-### Math Variable
+### Math Placeholder

 **static**

-This variable allows you to perform a calculation based on other variables (for example point or objective variables)
+This placeholder allows you to perform a calculation based on other placeholders (for example point or objective placeholders)
 and resolves to the result of the specified calculation.
-The variable always starts with `math.calc:`, followed by the
+The placeholder always starts with `math.calc:`, followed by the
 calculation which should be calculated.
 Supported operations are `+`, `-`, `*`, `/`, `^` and `%`.
 You can use `( )` and
 `[ ]` braces and also calculate absolute values with `| |`.
 But be careful, don't use absolute values in the command
 event as it splits the commands at every `|` and don't nest them without parenthesis (`|4*|3-5||` won't work, but
 `|4*(|3-5|)|` does).
 Additionally, you can use the round operator `~` to round everything left of it to the number of
 decimal digits given on the right.
 So `4+0.35~1` will produce `4.4` and `4.2~0` will produce `4`.

-To use variables in the calculation you have two options: First just write the variable, but  without `%` around them;
+To use placeholders in the calculation you have two options: First just write the placeholder, but  without `%` around them;
-In cases where this doesn't work, e.g. if the variable contains mathematical operators, you can surround it with curly
+In cases where this doesn't work, e.g. if the placeholder contains mathematical operators, you can surround it with curly
 braces `{ }`.
-Inside the curly braces you have to escape with `\`, so to have a `\` in your variable you need to write
+Inside the curly braces you have to escape with `\`, so to have a `\` in your placeholder you need to write
-`\\`, to have a `}` inside your variable you need to write `\}`.
+`\\`, to have a `}` inside your placeholder you need to write `\}`.

 When the calculation fails `0` will be returned and the reason logged.